Down Comforters do get soiled and require periodic cleaning.

 - Harsh chemicals can also damage both the down cluster and the cotton shell of the comforter.

-In the below video, we demonstrate how we recommend washing a down comforter: (There were a few frequency issues between the laundry equipment and the wireless microphone - sorry, it’s not too bad).
+In the below video, we demonstrate how we recommend washing a down comforter:

 To shop for Vero's luxury down comforters - the shop now button.